Political risk analyst

 - political risk consultancies and advisory firms

-- political risk or intelligence divisions of financial services firms (for example banks or insurance companies)
+- political risk or intelligence divisions of financial services firms (such as banks, investment management firms, credit ratings agencies or insurance companies)

 - NGOs